-- 1. Data Collection: The model collects data on individuals interested in entrepreneurship, including their current skill levels, business ideas, and industry focus.
+- Data Collection: The model collects data on individuals interested in entrepreneurship, including their current skill levels, business ideas, and industry focus.
 It also gathers information on available entrepreneurship training programmes, including those that focus on finance, management, and legal requirements. - 2.
 Al Matching: Al analyses the data to provide personalised recommendations for each aspiring entrepreneur.
 For instance, someone with a background in creative industries

-3. Outcome: Aspiring entrepreneurs are provided with a personalised learning pathway that equips them with the skills necessary to launch and grow successful businesses.
+- might be recommended training on digital marketing and e-commerce, while someone with a technical background might be directed toward training in business finance and operations management. - 3.
+Outcome: Aspiring entrepreneurs are provided with a personalised learning pathway that equips them with the skills necessary to launch and grow successful businesses.
 This helps foster entrepreneurship in the community, driving innovation and economic growth, especially in regions that lack established support systems for new businesses.